MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 INSERT INTO input SELECT n FROM generate_series(11,10001) AS n;
 ```

-In case of the `hdr_distribution`, a single bucket represents up to 512 distinct values whereas each bucket of the `distribution` contains only a single value.
+In the case of the `hdr_distribution`, a single bucket represents up to 512 distinct values, whereas each bucket of the `distribution` contains only a single value.

 ```
 SELECT * FROM hdr_distribution ORDER BY cumulative_distribution;